icsga/Yazz/README.txt

 - Up to 7 instances per oscillator with frequency spreading
 - Wavetable scanning
 - Oscillator sync
+- User wavetables
-- Up to 20 modulation assignments from x sources to y targets
+- Up to 16 modulation assignments
 - 2 LFOs per voice plus 2 global LFOs
-- 2 ADSR envelopes per voice, with adjustable slope
+- 3 ADSR envelopes per voice, with adjustable slope
 - Delay

 For a detailed description, have a look at the manual in the doc folder.